-Shopify takes a very results-driven approach to their testimonials section by including the broad company metrics at the top, giving visitors a sense of their massive scale.
-They accompany these bold numbers with specific quotes from store owners, which provides a nice blend of power and personalization.
+Lattice takes a very results-driven approach to their testimonials section by including the number of people leaders using Lattice on the right, giving visitors a sense of their massive scale.
+They accompany this stat with a specific quote from their target customer, which provides a nice blend of power and personalization.

 Note that who you feature matters too ...

-Shopify highlights influential folks like Tina Roth Eisenberg (the Swiss Miss, to you designers) to add oomph to their testimonials.
+Lattice highlights influential folks like Katelin Holloway (VP of People at Reddit) to add oomph to their testimonials.